shannonwells/RFCs/delegation.md

 - All extrinsics must emit a unique event with all parameters for the call, unless otherwise specified.
 - Errors in the extrinsics must have unique, reasonably-named error enums for each type of error for ease of debugging.
 - "Owner only" means the caller must own the delegator MSA id.
 - Events are not deposited for read-only extrinsic calls.
+In addition to readable state storage, Events help fulfill the requirement of transparency.

 #### create_sponsored_account_with_delegation